Ideal duration: 4 - 12 days

-Often called the 'Gateway to the Heart of India', Maharashtra is quite larger than most states in the country.
+Often called the 'Gateway to the Heart of India', Maharashtra is the third largest state and second most populous state than in the country.
 Owing to its proximity to the Western Ghats, it is blessed with a picturesque backdrop of the mountains on one side and has the beautiful Konkan coastal belt on the other.

-Maharashtra, the land of everything unlimited invites you into it's widespread plethora of attractions.
-The second most populous state sits majestically right next to the heart of India.
-Adorned by the beautiful Sahyadri ranges of the Western Ghats with high mountains that disappear in the morning mist, while the sprawling belt of the Konkan Coast mesmerizes by it's white beaches.
-The ruins of the ancient forts and palaces in Pune and Ratnagiri among others, proudly narrates the story of the then mighty rulers of Maharashtra. <br/> Centuries old temples situated in places like Pandharpur, Ozar are still rooted in their traditions, offering sanctuary to pilgrims.
-As do the humble hill stations of Mahabaleshwar, Lonavla, Matheran, nestled cozily in nature, offer respite to travellers from the hustle and bustle of the cities.
+Maharashtra, the land of everything unlimited invites you into its widespread plethora of attractions.
+It is adorned by the beautiful Sahyadri ranges of the Western Ghats with high mountains that disappear into the morning mist, while the sprawling belt of the Konkan Coast mesmerises the eyes by its white beaches.
+The ruins of the ancient forts and palaces in Pune and Ratnagiri among others proudly narrates the story of the then mighty rulers of Maharashtra.
+Centuries-old temples situated in places like Pandharpur, Ozar are still rooted in their traditions, offering sanctuary to pilgrims.
+As do the small hill stations of Mahabaleshwar, Lonavala, Matheran, nestled cosily in nature, provide respite to travellers from the hustle and bustle of the cities.